-The Global Council is comprised of the presidents of the national/regional hair restoration surgery societies and the president of the ISHRS serving as the Chair.
+The Global Council is comprised of the presidents of the national/regional hair restoration surgery societies with the president of the ISHRS serving as the Chair.
 Presidents of the national societies need not be members of the ISHRS to be included, although it is encouraged.
-Any bona fide, non-profit national hair restoration surgery society is welcome.
 Immediate past-presidents and president-elects of the national societies are welcome to attend meetings for overlap and consistency year-to-year.

 - Sharing of experiences.
 One national society may have solved a problem facing another national society.

 - Helping to regulate the calendar of yearly meetings sensibly coordinating, avoiding clashes.

 - Publication in Forum of national society meetings

 - Strength in numbers for negotiations with other medical societies and government bodies, e.g., restrictions of practice

 - Handling challenges

 - Dealing with practitioners or clinics who continuously produce bad work

 - Maintaining a culture of CME in that country